phpvms/docs/versioned_docs/version-v7.x/developers/addons.md

 ## Module Owned Flights

-In phpVMS's Flights Table, if your module needs to generate flights for the user to fly, modules can use the `owner` polymoprhic relationship.
+In phpvms's Flights Table, if your module needs to generate flights for the user to fly, modules can use the `owner` polymoprhic relationship.

-When a flight is owned by a module, the flight will not be subject to phpVMS's core automation (e.g. hiding and showing flights).
+When a flight is owned by a module, the flight will not be subject to phpvms's core automation (e.g. hiding and showing flights).
 Therefore, you must define your own automation regarding how flights behave and are accessible.